aadilmangera/Customer-Segmentation-PowerBI/README.md

 4. **RFM Distribution**:
    - Majority of customers score high in Monetary and Frequency but moderate in Recency, suggesting opportunities to employ engagement strategies.

+## How to Open
+1. Download the `.pbix` file.
+2. Open it in Power BI Desktop.

 ## Preview
 [View the Live Dashboard](https://app.powerbi.com/groups/me/reports/ee78ae12-9b83-4705-9ff0-bd5ef68248f2/5ee74d2d32b0a06a87cd?experience=power-bi)